phiresky/procedural-cities/ausarbeitung.md

 This approach is very different from the usual methods.
 The conflict problem from [@sec:constraints] does not happen here, because the whole road network is created instantly.

-The input tensor field [@sec:tensor-fields] is converted into a road network by tracing hyperstreamlines.
+The input tensor field (see [@sec:tensor-fields]) is converted into a road network by tracing hyperstreamlines.
 These hyperstreamlines are aligned to the eigenvector field of the tensors.

 Intersections between real roads tend to have near right angles, because that creates the most efficient street navigation.
 In tensor fields, the major and minor eigenvectors are perpendicular to each other, so the resulting street layout created from them using the methods described in [@chen_interactive_2008] is similar to that of real road networks.